ahopkins/structured-scopes/README.md

 The goal of this endeavor is to standardize and define the meaning, and usage of "scopes" for implementation in an authorization utility.
 It is a work in progress and **does not currently have any license**, and may be subject to change at any time.
 All copyright and other rights are hereby reserved.

+## Purpose

+The purpose of "scoping" is to provide a pass/fail response to a request for permission on a given, defined resource to authorized clients having the requisite permission level.
+A common application would be for permissioning on protected resources.

 ## Makeup of a scope

 A scope is a `string` of characters encoded with `UTF-8` consisting of characters acceptable by [RFC 6749, Section 3.3](https://tools.ietf.org/html/rfc6749#section-3.3).